 Introduced with the 2015 model year, Ranger’s new 619FS is an ambitious redesign of its proven 619VS.
 The FS series has been redesigned from its hull to its interior features and looks dramatically different compared to older models.
 The more I’ve fished from my new boat, the more I like it.

 The first thing you’ll see with the 619FS is that it’s two inches longer and four inches wider, but the front looks considerably deeper.
 Some musky anglers have questioned whether this will put them farther from the water, thus impacting their figure-8’s and ability to work with netted fish.
-However, I’ve found the new keel sits low in the water; in fact, I don’t think the new 619FS sits any higher off the water than older models.
+However, I’ve found the new keel sits low in the water; in fact, the new 619FS sits only slightly higher off the water than older VS models.
+It really hasn’t affected my fishing.
 That’s the beauty of fiberglass — it can be molded to cut the water rather than sit atop it.
 With this deeper keel, the giant 51-gallon gas tank, and all four batteries in the floor, boat control is almost an afterthought in windy conditions.
 Coupled with a 112-pound thrust Minn Kota Terrova, this boat is a dream to maneuver.

 The big front casting deck includes an 8 1/2-foot rod box that you can modify to hold 9-foot musky rods.
 You can view the how-to for this easy modification by clicking here.